Deblisus/Convolution/README.md

                         for example for the edge detection kernels
         convolute: Again, basically the title, takes the selected image and applies the kernel on it (kinda brute forcing)
+        calc_divider: Automatically calculates the dividing factor during the convolution For example if the kernel is 3x3 and composed only of ones, normally the kernel actually consists of 1/9s for the luminosity to remain constant.
+I made the function that sums the elements of kernel and returns it, if the number is 0, it returns 1 because dividing by 0

     kernel:
         Using a 3x3 kernel, the first 3 lines